-Words to Avoid in Resume
+Words To Avoid In Resume

-The pressure of job hunt often gets to you.
+The pressure of a job hunt often gets to you.
 It can compel you to use words and phrases on your resume that are cliched or annoying.
 In an attempt to embellish your skills, professional talents, and accomplishments, you could end up leaving a bland or bad impression.
 In this post, we will discuss the words to avoid in a resume.

 Using wordy details in different sections would also confuse the recruiters and employers.
 The choice of words matters, take an example of a book filled with verbosity or terms that can leave you baffled, would you continue reading it?

 List Of Words To Avoid In Resume